intmus/inttheory19-20/_11-further-part-writing/c1-voiceleadingsecond.md

 ## Arpeggiated

 The fourth and final acceptable usage of 6/4 chords occurs when the bass line arpeggiates through a chord.
-Depending on the harmonic rhythm of the piece, an arpeggiated 6/4 may be viewed as a melodic bass line that does not change inversion rather than a new inversion.
+When part-writing arpeggiated chords, you will not have stepwise motion unless you use non-chord tones, because the chord tones will either remain static or skip between chord tones.
+Try the following example, and you will see how this requires voices to jump between chord tones.

 {% capture ex5 %}X:5
 T:Arpeggiated 6/4 chords